genesiscommunitysuccess/docs/docs/tutorials/building-an-application/extending-trade-view.md

     }
 ```

-Now lets add joined table fields, note here we're using withPrefix to give the field a unique name:
+Now let's add joined table fields, note here we're using withPrefix to give the field a unique name:

 <!-- TODO check output of AppGen has fields like this, else a line that we add it in as there are joined trades now -->
 ```kotlin